EkalavyanS/Invoicify/README.md

-# Invoice Management App
+# Invoicify

-The Invoice Management App is a simple and efficient tool designed to help users manage their invoices.
+The Invoicify is a simple and efficient tool designed to help users manage their invoices.
 It provides options to save, load, and generate invoices, ensuring an organized workflow for handling financial records.

 ---